sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 `projectPreview` for galleries requires the following:
 - `type`: Always set to `"gallery"`.
 - `galleryUrl`: A link to the directory that holds the individual gallery images.
 - `gallery`: A list of gallery objects.
-Each object should include the following attributes.
+Each object should include the following attributes:
   - `file`: The filename of a gallery image.
   - `preview`: The filename of a gallery image thumbnail.
   - (optional) `title`: The name of a gallery image.